im-kulikov/helium/README.md

 }

 var _ = module.Module{
-  {Constructor: NewDefaultGRPCServer},
+  {Constructor: newDefaultGRPCServer},
 }

-// NewDefaultGRPCServer returns gRPCResult that would be used
+// newDefaultGRPCServer returns gRPCResult that would be used
 // to create gRPC Service and run it with other web-services.
 //
 // See web.newDefaultGRPCServer for more information.
-func NewDefaultGRPCServer() gRPCResult {
+func newDefaultGRPCServer() gRPCResult {
   return gRPCResult{
     // config key that would be used
     // For exmpale :
     // - <key>.address
     // - <key>.network
-    // - <key>.shutdown_timeout
     // - etc
     Key:    "grpc",
     Server: grpc.NewServer(),